madhavmehndiratta/blog/_posts/2020-04-30-vulnversity-walkthorugh.md

 www-data@vulnuniversity:/$
 ```

-An we managed to get into the server.
+And we managed to get into the server.
 Now we can read the user.txt!

 ```r
 www-data@vulnuniversity:/$ cd /home/bill